DaveMielke/NBP/b2g/doc/UserInterface/Overview/typing.rst

 Characters`_).
 For example, in order to type a tab (which happens to be control I), press Space+x and then immediately type the letter ``i``.

-The letter or special symbol must be typed within
+The letter or special symbol must be typed within |partial entry timeout|.
-|intermediate action timeout|.

 Indirectly Typing Any Character
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~